Making Smart Cities Safe: Why Good Communication Matters

 The Lucerne University of Applied Sciences and Arts (HSLU) experienced firsthand just how important the right communication of smart city or smart building projects is for the "perceived security".
 It had installed sensors under desks to obtain information about room occupancy and was met with little acceptance in this regard.

 "The suspicion seems to be that they want to monitor our attendance”

 A good example of transparent communication of IoT projects in a Smart City, on the other hand, is the city of Carouge in French-speaking Switzerland, where every citizen can use an app on every Smart City sensor to see what data is being recorded.

 There is no doubt that smart city projects improve the security of cities.
 Some even do so entirely without collecting personal data.
 In Basel, for example, lifebuoys on the Rhine river were equipped with sensors.
 As soon as a life ring was removed, the civil engineering office and the police were informed.
 This eliminated the need for the previously necessary inspections and ensured that the rings were available in case of emergency.

 The pains and gains of sharing data

 However, it is a reality that for larger smart city projects, a trade-off has to be made: How great is the benefit for the citizen, and how much privacy are citizens willing to give up for it?
 The willingness to provide data varies greatly.
 For example, many iPhone users make their data available when they receive up-to-the-minute traffic reports from Google Maps in return.
-Invasive smart city tools that advertise by recognising every face in seconds, on the other hand, generate an outcry in Europe.
-Therefore, the point is to clearly evaluate (and communicate) what benefits a smart city project will bring to the citizens, whether and why personal data will be collected in the process.
+Invasive smart city tools that advertise by recognizing every face in seconds, on the other hand, generate an outcry in Europe.
+Therefore, the point is to clearly evaluate (and communicate) what benefits a smart city project will bring to the citizens, and whether and why personal data will be collected in the process.
 Critical infrastructure must be protected by current technologies to avoid cyber threats.